 This section describes each of the fields on the port forward edit screen.

-- Protocol - the protocol of the traffic to be forwarded.
+- Protocol: The protocol of the traffic to be forwarded.

-- Destination - this specifies the original destination IP of the traffic, as seen before being translated, and will usually be "WAN address".
+- Destination: Specifies the original destination IP address of the traffic, as seen before being translated, and will usually be WAN address.

-- Description - enter a description for your reference.
+- Description: A description for reference.